 Scientific Name: Crax alberti

-DIET: The blue-billed curassow makes its meals on fruits, shoots, small invertebrates, and possibly even carrion.
+Diet: This omnivorous bird eats fruits, shoots, small invertebrates, and possibly carrion.

-Only inhabiting a very small region of northern Columbia, the blue-billed curassow’s numbers are quickly diminishing due to the use of farming pesticides and destruction of native rainforest.
+Only inhabiting a very small region of northern Colombia, the blue-billed curassow numbers are quickly diminishing due to the use of farming pesticides and destruction of native rainforest.
 A recent survey in 2009 predicted that the true population of this species lies between 250 and 999 individuals, making it one of the rarest birds in the world.